sseiber/live-video-analytics/utilities/amp-viewer/README.md

     ```

 ## Run the docker container image
-You need to create an Azure Media account and then collect the information corresponding to the parameters listed below.
+You need to create an Azure Media Services account and then collect the information corresponding to the parameters listed below.
 You can follow the instructions here to create an [Azure Media Services account](https://docs.microsoft.com/azure/media-services/latest/create-account-howto).
 ```
 docker run \
     -it \